 Secondly, it’s essential that the content of the communication is itself clear.
 You should avoid jargon, use simple language, use simple structures and focus on the core points of your message.

-It’s essential that both the factual information you’re including in your communications and the language and grammar you use are correct.
-If your audience spots errors in either, they will be distracted and your credibility will be greatly reduced, limiting the effectiveness of your communication.
+It’s essential that both the factual information and the language and grammar you use are correct.
+If your audience spots errors in either, they will be distracted and your credibility will be greatly reduced.
+This will reduce the effectiveness of your communication.

 When creating a message, it’s important to give the recipient all of the information they need to follow your line of reasoning and to reach the same conclusions you have.
 This level of detail will be different in different situations, and you should adjust your communications accordingly.